agda/agda-stdlib/README.md

 The Agda standard library
 =========================

-The standard library aims to contain all the tools needed to easily write both programs and proofs.
-While we always try and write efficient code, we prioritise ease of proof over type-checking and normalisation performance.
+The standard library aims to contain all the tools needed to write both programs and proofs easily.
+While we always try and write efficient code, we prioritize ease of proof over type-checking and normalization performance.
 If computational performance is important to you, then perhaps try [agda-prelude](https://github.com/UlfNorell/agda-prelude) instead.

 ## Getting started

-If you're looking to find your way around the library, there's various different ways to get started:
+If you're looking to find your way around the library, there are several different ways to get started:

 - The library's structure and the associated design choices are described